microsoft/live-share/welcome/welcome-owner.md

 Open a folder, project, or solution, and simply click "Share" within your tool and an invite link will be automatically copied to your clipboard.

-![VS Share Button](media/vs-share-button.png) ![VS Code Share Button](media/vscode-share-button.png)

-> **Note:** You may be asked by your desktop firewall software to allow the Live Share agent to open a port.
+> **Note:** You may be asked by your desktop firewall software to allow the Live Share agent to open a port the first time you share.
 Accepting this is entirely optional but enables a secured "direct mode" to improve performance when the person you are working with is on the same network as you are.
 See [changing the connection mode](../docs/getting-started.md#changing-the-connection-mode) for details.

+![VS Share Button](media/vs-share-button.png) ![VS Code Share Button](media/vscode-share-button.png)

 ### 4. Send someone the invite link

 Send the link over e-mail, Slack, Skype, etc. and when opened in a browser will allows them to join a collaboration session that shares contents of the folder, project, or solution you opened.

-Note that the **person you invite does not need to sign up or be accepted in the private limited preview**.
+Note that the **person you invite does not need to sign up or be accepted into the preview**.
 The web page for the invite link contains everything they need to know to download, install needed tools, and join the collaboration session.
 (However, they will not be able to _create_ their own collaboration sessions until they've been accepted in the preview.)

 ### 5. Collaborate!